ambitioninc/gclient-service-account-auth/docs/index.rst

 GClient Service Account Auth
 ============================

-Authorizing server to server communications with Google's APIs should be easy.
+Authorizing server-to-server communications with Google's APIs should be easy.
 However, it can be difficult to understand how to do authorization based on Google's `Service Accounts`_, instead of the better-documented three-party oauth flow.
 This library attempts to